mpi/lodash-is-awesome/README.md

 But Lodash is much more than list manipulation library.
 In this post I would like to shed a light at some less popular, yet in my opinion, extremely useful Lodash features.

-**Disclaimer**: this article isn't a introduction to Lodash nor detailed guide to it's function.
+**Disclaimer**: this article is neither a introduction to Lodash nor detailed guide to it's function.
-If you do not familiar with some of functions that are used in following examples or you don't know Lodash at all, official documentation page is an excellent source of information.
+If you are not familiar with some of functions that are used in following examples or you don't know Lodash at all, official documentation page is an excellent source of information.

 ## Higher-Order functions

 In order to better understand power of Lodash, we have to understand concept of **higher-order functions**.

-Higher-order function are functions that accept (as parameters) and/or return other functions.
+> **Higher-order function** are functions that accept (as parameters) and/or return other functions.

 Let's take a look at a simple function:

 ```javascript